cfengine/design-center/tools/cf-sketch/README.md

     ./cf-sketch.pl --remove Misc::mysketch

-Generate the runfile for all the activations, currently this will just go into `runme.cf`.
+Generate the runfile for all the activations, currently this will just go into `/var/cfengine/inputs/cf-sketch-runfile.cf` or `/var/cfengine/masterfiles/cf-sketch-runfile.cf` but you can override with the `--runfile` parameter:

-    ./cf-sketch.pl --repolist=$(REPO) --generate -v
+    ./cf-sketch.pl --repolist=$(REPO) --generate --runfile ./runme.cf -v

 Look at `runme.cf` and you'll see how it sets up activations and policies.